langevin-usgs/modflow-training-princeton2024/SOFTWARE.md

 For most users, the setup is complete at this point.
 For those working on a Mac or Linux laptop, please proceed to Part 4.

 ## Part 4.
-Building the Parallel Version of MODFLOW 6 (only required for Mac and Linux computers)
+Obtaining MODFLOW 6

+We will be using the parallel version of MODFLOW 6 in this workshop.
+If you are working on Windows, then you can download the parallel version of MODFLOW 6 from [here](https://github.com/MODFLOW-USGS/modflow6/releases/tag/6.5.0).
+The distribution file for windows that includes the parallel version is called `mf6.5.0_win64par.zip`.

 If you are using a Mac or Linux laptop for the workshop, then you will need to build the parallel version of MODFLOW.
-(Note that this is not required for Windows as a parallel version of MODFLOW for Windows is available online.)
+We have simplified the build process, which can be completed in just a few minutes.
 Instructions for building the parallel version of MODFLOW 6 are located [here](./build_parallel_mf6.md).

 # Preparation for the Workshop